 These people have issues controlling shear force, so a way to work around that is to get their torso more upright so the loading is more compressive vs. shearing in nature.

 In a sumo deadlift, don’t think about pushing your hips back to set up; instead, think about opening up your groin and pushing your knees out.
 This will load the hips and groin while minimizing strain on the lower back.

 I can’t tell you how many powerlifters thought their careers were overdue to back issues, only to have them switch to sumo deadlifts and get a new lease on life.

 If you suffer from back issues, give this a shot.

 Tweak #2 – Box Squats vs. Front Squats for Knee Pain

 Often, people who suffer from knee pain have poor ankle mobility.
 As such when they try to front squat and dorsiflex that ankle, it can cause issues at the knee joint.

 I’m a huge believer in front squats, but I realize you need good ankle motion to perform them correctly.
-So fix your ankle mobility in your corrective/warm-up section of your program, while working on the box squat in the training portion.
+To fix your ankle mobility in the corrective/warm-up section of your program, while working on the box squat in the training portion.